 BI Norwegian Business School Study Abroad Scholarship

-BI Norwegian Business School, one of the Wisconsin School of Business’ exchange partners, is pleased to offer multiple scholarships to students studying in Oslo with International Programs for the fall 2013 or spring 2014 semester.
-These scholarships are meant to help cover housing costs and will be up to 15,000 Norwegian Kroner (or roughly $2,700 USD).
+BI Norwegian Business School, one of the Wisconsin School of Business’ exchange partners, is pleased to offer multiple scholarships to students studying in Oslo with International Programs for the spring 2014 semester.
+These scholarships are meant to help cover housing costs and will be up to 15,000 Norwegian Kroner (or roughly $2,500 USD).

 All students who apply to study abroad at BI will be automatically considered for this award.
 The application deadline is February 28, 2014.

 The University of Wisconsin-Madison CIBER (Center for International Business Education and Research) provides scholarships to students participating on a business study abroad or exchange program with International Programs.
 Previously, these scholarships have been awarded to students studying in emerging markets, students from populations traditionally underrepresented in study abroad, and students with demonstrated financial need.
 Study abroad participants will be notified of their eligibility for specific scholarships.